Samsung's Smart Monitor M8 makes it easier to access even more content and get more done

-(Pocket-lint) - Along with a number of other announcements at CES 2023, Samsung has revealed the Smart Monitor M8.
+Along with a number of other announcements at CES 2023, Samsung has revealed the Smart Monitor M8.

 This is a 4K monitor that comes in either 27-inch and 32-inch variants and is designed to give you access to all sorts of connected devices and cloud services.